-A good pool cue is a very part of playing.
+A good pool cue is a very important part of pool playing.
 A defective or badly made cue can adversely affect anybody’s game.
 A player, therefore, should use a good cue.
 Mizerak cues are well crafted and have the proper balance and hitting power.

 The game of billiards or pool depends completely on the cue and, of course, the player’s skill.
 But skill alone will not work if the equipment is not up to scratch.
 Therefore a good cue is required to add to the skill of the player.
 Besides, a good cue will mean that the shot planned is executed perfectly with the proper hit.
 Buying a good cue is, therefore, a very important decision.
 The look and finish of the cue are also important.

 Playing with a well-crafted cue is an added advantage.
 The first thing to look for in a cue is to see whether the tip and ferrule are firmly attached to the end of the cue.
 There must be no cracks in the ferrule or cue wood.
 The cue tip must not feel hardened at the tip.
 In this case, the tip will not hold chalk, and there is a chance of miscuing the ball.
 The most important thing is to check to see whether the cue is straight.
 Wood is the material and is susceptible to temperature changes, which can result in a cue that is slightly bent.
 That will result in faulty hits.

 Choose a cue that feels right.
-That means to see if the weight of the cue feels right in your hand.
+That means seeing if the weight of the cue feels right in your hand.
 This is very important.
 Also, see whether the tip hardness feels right for your hit.
 The length of the cue must be suitable for your height, especially if you are tall.
 All in all, the best way would be to pick up the cue and see how it feels.
 If you play regularly, you already know the details of the cue suitable for you.

 A Little History Of Their Designer And President